How to Install VMware vCenter Server (Step-by-Step Guide)

 Select ESXi VMs

-2. Select storage to store backup
+2. Select a backup node to run the job and a storage device to store the backup data.

 Select storage